An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Parametric BP-MF Receiver

 If the above criterion is true we set $\hat z_l=1$; otherwise we set $\hat z_l=0$.
-The corresponding update of $q(\alpha_l)$ is given as the maximizing $\tilde q(\alpha_l)$ in \eqref{f_z}, which remains as in \eqref{naive-alpha}.
+The corresponding update of $q(\alpha_l)$ is the maximizer of \eqref{g_z}, which remains as in \eqref{naive-alpha}.
 The criterion in \eqref{criterion} is the same as that obtained in \cite{badiu-valse}.